Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/cv.md

 # 🏵️ Awards & Highlights

 - Awarded Grants for studies:
-    - Master's Degree (2017), awarded by [Swedish Institute](https://eng.si.se/scholarship/the-swedish-institute-study-scholarships/)
+    - Associate researcher contract (2017), by Kyushu Institute of technology, Japan.
-    - Bachelor's Degree (2013), awarded by Colombian private institution.
-    - Technical Degree in Computer Systems (2009), awarded by Colombian private company.
-- 10+ Certifications in MOOCs
-- Best 10% GPA among graduated students - National University 2015
-- Best design and programming of robot - VEX Robotics Competition 2012
+    - Visiting researcher grant (2014), by Ministry of Higher Education and Scientific Research, Algeria.
+    - PhD studies grant (2012), awarded by Ministry of Higher Education and Scientific Research, Algeria.
-- Best academic performance among graduated students - High School 2009
+- Top graduated students award (2011), by department of mechanical engineering  - Medea University.
+- Top undergraduate students award (2009), by department of mechanical engineering  - Medea University.